Forrester Report: The State of Conversational AI Read the report —>

 Neural networks and deep-learning applications tend to be extremely data-hungry, and access to quality training data has always been a major bottleneck.
 In 2009 Stanford’s Fei-Fei Li sought to change this by releasing Imagenet, a database of over 14 million labeled images that could be used for free by researchers.
 The increase in available data, together with substantial improvements in computer hardware like graphical processing units (GPUs), meant that at long last the promise of deep learning could begin to be fulfilled.

 And it was.
-In 2011 a convolutional neural network called “AlexNet” won multiple international competitions for image recognition, IBM’s Watson system beat several Jeopardy! all-stars in a real game, and Apple launched Siri.
+In 2011, a convolutional neural network called “AlexNet” won multiple international competitions for image recognition, IBM’s Watson system beat several Jeopardy! all-stars in a real game, and Apple launched Siri.
 Amazon’s Alexa followed in 2014, and from 2015 to 2017 DeepMind’s AlphaGo shocked the world by utterly dominating the best human Go players.

 Getting To Human-Level

-The modern crop of LLMs can do this incredibly well, but what is remarkable is just how far this gets you.
+Modern LLMs can do this incredibly well, but what is remarkable is just how far this gets you.
 People are using generative AI to help them write poems, business plans, and code, create recipes based on the ingredients in their fridges, and answer customer questions.

-Emergence in Language Models
+What is Emergence in Language Models?

-Perhaps even more interesting, however, is the phenomenon of “emergence” in language models.
+Perhaps even more interesting, however, is the phenomenon of emergence in language models.
 When researchers tested LLMs on a wide variety of tasks meant to be especially challenging to these models – things like identifying a movie given a string of emojis or finding legal chess moves – they found that in about 5% of tasks, there is a sudden, sharp increase in ability on a given task once a model reaches a certain size.

 At present, it’s not really clear how we should think about emergence.
-One hypothesis for emergence is that a big enough model is able to learn some general piece of knowledge not attainable by a smaller cousin, while another, more prosaic one is that it’s a relatively straightforward consequence of the model’s internal statistical machinery.
+One hypothesis for emergence is that a big enough model is able to learn some general piece of knowledge not attainable by a smaller sibling, while another, more prosaic one is that it’s a relatively straightforward consequence of the model’s internal statistical machinery.

 What’s more, it’s difficult to pin down the conditions required for emergence in language models.
 Though it generally appears to be a function of model size, there are cases in which the same abilities can be achieved with smaller models, or with models trained on very high-quality data, and emergence shows up at different scales for different models and tasks.